 The total size of all uploaded files included in the page limit may not exceed the equivalent of 60 pages when printed by HRSA.
 The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
 Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-21-085, it may count against the page limit.
+Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-20-134, it may count against the page limit.
 Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
 It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.
-Any application exceeding the page limit of 60 will not be read, evaluated, or considered for funding.

-Applications must be complete, within the maximum specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.
+Applications must be complete, within the specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.